atnikola/pokemon-analysis/README.md

 1. Rarity: There is usually only 1 of those pokemon available in every game (some may not even be obtainable in certain games)
 2. Stats: These pokemon generally have much higher stats than the average 'regular' pokemon.

-Let's create a diverging bar to determine the rate at which these pokemon appear in each generation:
+Let's create a diverging bar to determine the rate at which legendary pokemon appear in each generation:
 ```python
 #Sub-Legendary, Legendary or Mythical:
 df.loc[df["is_sllm"]==False,"sllmid"] = 0